mxagar/tool_guides/langchain/02_udemy_langchain/README.md

 The idea is to keep track and store the conversation as part of the context.
 LangChain provides different options for that:

 - Store all messages
-- Store a limited number of interactions:
+- Store a limited number of interactions
 - Store a limited number of tokens
 - Store summaries of the conversations (and other transformations)